The Love Witch: Production

 The film is highly stylized with elaborate set and costume design and a color palette to match the aesthetic of a 1960s Technicolor film.
 Although the film emulates a 1960s look, the story is set in the present day and features modern cars and mobile phones.
 One of Biller's stated goals is to bring "female glamor" back to films, and she believes that including stylish, detailed sets and props will fulfill women's fantasies rather than men's, and give viewers more to look at on screen, rather than focusing their attention on the female characters as sexual objects.
 Anna Biller designed the sets and costumes to emulate the style of classic Hollywood films, a years-long process that involved searching for the necessary vintage furniture at salvage stores or creating it herself if she couldn't find one.
 For example, it took Biller 6 months to make Elaine's pentagram rug from scratch.
 Costume design was treated the same way: Biller found vintage pieces that worked well for the film, such as Gunne Sax dresses from the '60s and '70s, but many important pieces she had to make herself.
 In some cases, she found vintage clothing with fabric in colors that isn't sold anymore to rebuild as needed, in other cases she made pieces from scratch.
 She spent over a year working full-time designing and building the Renaissance costumes for the mock wedding scene.

-She also collaborated closely with her cinematographer M. David Mullen, who is an expert on period cinematography and who has been nominated for two Independent Spirit Awards, to create the hard lighting style characteristic of Classic Hollywood films.
+She collaborated closely with her cinematographer M. David Mullen, who is an expert on period cinematography and who has been nominated for two Independent Spirit Awards, to create the hard lighting style characteristic of Classic Hollywood films.
 Diffusion filters were used on the lens for certain close up shots, and a special kaleidoscope lens was used for drug trip sequence.
 For the driving scenes, rear projection photography was used to give glamour to the lead actress, and in tribute to the opening of the Hitchcock film The Birds.

-The actors also played their parts in a classic presentational acting style, with lead actress Samantha Robinson receiving accolades for her stylized performance.
+The actors played their parts in a classic presentational acting style, with lead actress Samantha Robinson receiving accolades for her stylized performance.

-The Love Witch is one of the last films to cut an original camera negative on 35mm film.
-It was the only new (non-repertory) feature film presented at the 2016 International Film Festival Rotterdam on 35mm film.
+The Love Witch is one of the last films to cut an original camera negative on 35 mm film.
+It was the only new (non-repertory) feature film presented at the 2016 International Film Festival Rotterdam on 35 mm film.